scverse/scanpy/docs/api/index.md

 ## Array type support

-Different APIs have different levels of support for array types, and this page lists the supported array types for each function:
+Different APIs have different levels of support for array types, and this page lists the supported array types for each function (⚡ indicates support of the type as chunk in a dask {class}`~dask.array.Array`):

 ```{eval-rst}
 .. array-support:: all